Danubian Principalities: History

+Dual authority and wars

+In 1787 Russia marched into the principalities with the aim to install Grigory Potemkin as "Prince of Dacia", but the war ended in 1792, reaffirming existing Ottoman-Russian treaties.
+In 1802 the Porte agreed to fix the Phanariot tenure to seven years and their dethroning was made impossible without Russian approval.
+In 1806 the two principalities were reoccupied by Russia, put under the governorship of general Kutuzov, until 1812 when the Treaty of Bucharest (1812) saw their return under Ottoman suzerainty, a deal made to secure the southern Russian flank during Napoleon's invasion.
+Russia still annexed Bessarabia and retained the right to interfere in the internal affairs of the two principalities.
+In 1812 Napoleon had objected to Russian control of Moldavia and Wallachia as they were seen as a threat to French influence in the Near East.

+Uprising and national awakening

-In the nineteenth century, Moldavia and Wallachia became involved in the cause of Greek independence.
+Moldavia and Wallachia became involved in the cause of Greek independence.
 Backed by Phanariotes, the Filiki Eteria maneuvered in Moldavia during the anti-Phanariote and pro-Eterian 1821 Wallachian uprising.
 Wallachian initiative was toppled by an Eterian administration which itself retreated in the face of Ottoman invasion.

-Although these events brought about the disestablishment of Phanariote rules by the Porte itself, this was of little consequence in itself, as a new Russo-Turkish War brought a period of Russian occupation under formal Ottoman supervision, extended between 1829 and the Crimean War.
+Although these events brought about the disestablishment of Phanariote rules by the Porte itself, this was of little consequence in itself, as a new Russo-Turkish War brought a period of Russian occupation under formal Ottoman supervision, extended between 1829 and the Crimean War (Treaty of Adrianople).
 A parallel Russian military administration was put in place, while the two principalities were given the first common governing document (the Organic Statute): although never fully implemented, it confirmed a modernizing government, created a new legal framework that reformed public administration, and deeply influenced political life in the following decades.
 The Russian pressures for changes in the text were perceived by Wallachians and Moldavians as a drive to remove the territories from Ottoman rule and annex them to a much more centralised and absolutist empire.
 This coincided with the period of national awakening and the Revolutions of 1848 - the rejection of Russian tutelage during the Moldavian attempt and the Wallachian revolutionary period were viewed with a degree of sympathy by the Porte, but calls by Russia ultimately led to a common occupation in the years following the rebellion's crushing.